idea with NIH staff

-Prepare your application following guidance in the How to Apply – Application Guide (including SBIR/STTR Instructions), instructions in the funding opportunity, and any related notices in the NIH Guide for Grants & Contracts.
+Prepare your application following the guidance in the How to Apply – Application Guide (including SBIR/STTR Instructions), instructions on the funding opportunity, and any related notices in the NIH Guide for Grants & Contracts.

 - The Agency Contact section of each funding opportunity includes support desk, scientific, grants management, and peer review contacts.

 - submit your application,

 - track it to ensure no errors were flagged during processing, and

 - view the assembled application in eRA Commons.

 If you can’t view it, we can’t review it!